"Market Intelligence that Adds Flavour to Your Success"

 North America

+North America is the third largest market with a market size of USD 340.08 million in 2025.
 The chocolate industry in North America is continuously evolving as consumer preferences shift toward indulgent, sustainable, and affordable products.
 In the past couple of years, the price of cocoa butter has increased significantly.
 It has burdened confectionery industry players to find alternatives that offer the same rich texture and sensory experience without inflating costs.
 CBAs have emerged as a viable solution, providing flexibility in the production of confectioneries, cookies & ice creams while helping companies manage costs and meet the growing demand for eco-friendly products.

 Key players from the American market, such as AAK AB, Cargill Inc., Blommer Chocolate Company, and Bunge Loders Croklaan, are collaborating with industry researchers and oil & fat manufacturers.
 It may offer new opportunities for companies in the upcoming years.

 The U.S. is the leading market for CBAs in North America.
 The emerging confectionery industry, bakery & desserts sectors, and ice cream applications are significantly driving the demand for CBAs, especially CBE, in the country.
 Increased new product launches, technical innovation, and improved R&D activities will strengthen the market growth over the forecast period.
-For instance, in December 2020, Bunge Loders Croklaan, a subsidiary of Bunge Limited that specializes in producing & supplying plant-based specialty oils and fats, launched a shea-only Cocoa Butter Equivalent (CBE) – Karibon in the U.S.
+For instance, in December 2020, Bunge Loders Croklaan, a subsidiary of Bunge Limited that specializes in producing & supplying plant-based specialty oils and fats, launched a shea-only Cocoa Butter Equivalent (CBE) – Karibon in the U.S. The U.S. market is anticipated to be valued at USD 275.13 million in 2025.

 Latin America